suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 use the film acquisition type as a proxy for disease severity rather than learning the pathology itself.

+*Status: this is currently an untested hypothesis in this project, not a verified finding.
+`View Position` (AP/PA) is a field in the dataset.
+Test-set AUC stratified by view position, for exactly the classes named above, is added in `additional_analysis.py` (see Reproducibility section) — results will be added here once run.*

 **Support apparatus:** ICU patients with life-threatening conditions routinely have visible ECG leads, endotracheal tubes, central venous catheters, and nasogastric tubes on their films.
 These appear systematically with the most severe diagnoses.
 The model